siefkenj/pretext-react/README.md

 to make a live dev-server.
 After this, when you update code, `node` will tell your web browser to automatically reload with the new code.
 However, this may cause issues with internally-cached data, so you may have to refresh the web browser.

+#### Notes for Windows users

+Windows file systems do not have symbolic links, and so the `public/` directory, which should be a symbolic link, will show as a file rather than a link.
+The easiest workaround is to use WSL2 (Windows Subsystem for Linux 2), which will emulate a Linux environment and file system, and to run `nodejs` inside of that environment.
+Alternatively, you can explicitly copy a PreTeXt output folder to `public/` (thereby avoiding the symbolic link issue).

 ### Testing Different Pretext Content